 Recommendation 5: Early Testbeds in DOE Computing Facilities.
 The findings in this study have identified the need for providing users of DOE computing facilities early access to testbeds and small-scale systems that are exemplars of systems expected in the post-Moore computing roadmap.
 The subcommittee recommends that the Office of Science's computing facilities address this need by acquiring such testbeds and small-scale systems, and providing and supporting access to these systems by current HPC users.
+The investments in Recommendations 2, 3, 4 will help create a community of researchers that can assist computing facilities staff in training activities related to these early testbeds.

-Recommendation 6: Recruiting, Growing and Retaining Talent for post-Moore era.
+Recommendation 6: Recruiting, Growing and Retaining Talent for the post-Moore era.
 The findings in this study have identified the need for significant innovation in support of the enablement of science applications on post-Moore hardware.
 The subcommittee recommends that DOE national laboratories prioritize the recruiting and nurturing of top talent in all aspects of mapping applications onto emerging post-Moore hardware, including skills and talent related to development of science applications, applied mathematics research, system software research, and hardware research for future platforms.